 I expose all my Cocker Spaniels to a variety of people and situations and give them physical and mental stimulation throughout their lives.

 FUN FACT: Most experts in our research admit Cocker Spaniels are among the more intelligent dog breeds.
 They are problem solvers who are eager to please.

-Here are a few articles we penned for your consideration:
+Here are a few articles we penned about this intelligent breed: